 Right now, food costs are rising much faster than inflation and incomes.
 One way to save is by eating at home more often and planning meals before grocery shopping, which can cut your food budget in half.

-Farmers’ Markets provide a great way to eat healthy with fresh, local produce.
-The Farmers’ Markets that accept EBT cards are Pawtucket, Providence (Armory Park, Broad Street, Brown University, Downtown, Hope High School, and Wintertime) and Woonsocket.
+Farmers Markets provide a great way to eat healthy with fresh, local produce.
+There are Farmers Markets from Woonsocket to Westerly that accept EBT cards, and many markets provide Bonus Bucks, so for every $5 swiped on the EBT card, you get an additional $2 to spend on fruits and vegetables.
 For more information, visit the Farm Fresh RI website.

 Italian White Bean Soup

 - 2 15-oz. cans cannelloni beans, drained and rinsed